How Effective Are Level 3 Plates Against Modern Threats?

 5.56x45mm NATO M193 and M855

 The 5.56x45mm NATO M193 can strike at speeds of about 3,250 feet per second (990 meters per second), well above the stopping power of typical Level III plates.
 Armor-piercing versions such as the 5.56x45mm NATO M855, with steel penetrators, are particularly dangerous.
-Certain Level III plates, particularly those with ceramic strike faces, have been known to stop these rounds, but their reliability depends on plate design and the impact angle.
+Certain Level III plates, particularly those with ceramic strike faces, have been known to stop these rounds; however, their reliability depends on the plate design and the impact angle.

 7.62x39mm Soviet Rounds